 John later becomes part of the Trenchcoat Brigade to fight the Cult of Cold Flame and save Timothy Hunter.

-The Magic Versus Technology War: once defeated the god-demon Nergal by trapping him inside a computer, before the computer opened a gateway to Heaven where angels ripped Nergal apart.
+The Magic Versus Technology War: John once defeated the god-demon Nergal by trapping him inside a computer, before the computer opened a gateway to Heaven where angels ripped Nergal apart.

 Missing Episode: "Shoot," by Warren Ellis, was also known as issue #141.
 But, due to the fact that it was written when school shootings were all too common and the comic implied that some kids wanted to be shot, it was shelved pretty quickly.
 Thankfully, it was released in late 2010.
 It only took eleven years!